First-party data · Updated August 17, 2026

 How to read this

-What this is: a real, aggregate, anonymized count of reader click-throughs on our outbound links, refreshed daily.
-Known bots, crawlers, and link scanners are excluded by user-agent, so the figures track human reader interest as closely as server logs honestly allow.
+What this is: a real, aggregate, anonymized count of click-throughs recorded on our outbound links, refreshed daily.
+Two filters apply: known bots, crawlers, and link scanners are excluded by user-agent, and a click only counts if the same session also loaded a page on this site.
+The second filter matters, because our redirect is a public URL that automation hits without ever reading anything.
+So the figures track human reader interest as closely as server logs honestly allow, and they count clicks, not people: one reader clicking twice counts twice.

 What this is not: it is a click, not a purchase or a confirmed sale, and it is not our editorial ranking.
 Popularity is not quality.
 Which service we actually recommend, and why, is decided by hands-on testing and a published rubric, not by clicks.
 See how we rank.